ripple/opensource.ripple.com/docs/xls-30d-amm/transaction-types/ammdeposit.md

 - `W` is the weight of the deposit asset in the pool.
 This is defined as 0.5 for all AMM pools (meaning a 50/50 split), so exponentiation by W is equivalent to taking the square root.
 - `P` is the total amount of the deposit asset in the pool before the deposit

+### Empty AMM Special Case

+In some cases, an AMM can exist with no assets in its pool.
+You cannot perform normal deposits into an AMM in such a state because the ratio between the assets is undefined (0/0).
+Instead, you can use a special "Empty AMM" deposit case with the flag `tfTwoAssetIfEmpty` and exact amounts of both assets.
+This directly sets the ratio between the assets in the same way an [AMMCreate transaction](./ammcreate.md) does when an AMM is initially created.
+Like a double-asset deposit, this is not subject to a fee.

+You can do a special "Empty AMM" deposit if and only if the AMM is empty.

 ### AMMDeposit Flags

 Transactions of the AMMDeposit type support additional values in the [`Flags` field](https://xrpl.org/transaction-common-fields.html#flags-field), as follows: